Proven-Paradox/shaper-system/Handbook.md

 * The party includes an elf, the target is an orc, and there is still long standing, mutual dislike between elves and orcs since a war between them two decades ago.
 “History”
 * The target is secretly after revenge against someone in the party.
 “Enmity”

-#### Pretty Penny
-Prerequisites: [Chump Change](#chump-change), at least +10 in at least one of the listed skills.
-Increase any two of the following by one: Construct, Craft, Deception, Diplomacy, Intimidation, Medicine, Performance, Sabotage, Stealth, Streetwise, or Tech.
-In addition, you can generally ignore medium cost purchases with no difficulty, and an occasional significant purchase as well.
-On anything below an approximate equivalent to US$200, the cost can be completely ignored.
-In addition, you receive the approximate equivalent to $1000 in extra expendable money per month of inactivity.
-This can represent plying a trade at signficant levels of skill, working with a skill at high demand or wit extreme competence, running a particularly lucrative con, or some similar activities during downtime.

 #### Well Connected
 Increase your Diplomacy modifier by 1.